fjarri/poetic_edda/README.rst

 * Controlling whitespace from top and bottom of longtable manually;
 * Introduction: fixed case of letter thorn;
 * Added Grimnismol chapter;

-* Add rendering for prose parts
+* Added rendering for prose parts;
+* Added macro for referring to introductory prose of different chapters;

 * Find a way to disable page breaks between comments and stanzas (seems to be the issue of longtable)
-* Add macro for referring to introductory prose of different chapters

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Tasks for distant future